d0iasm/book.rvemu/src/index.md

 ## Chapter 1

-[Chapter 1](hardware-components/index.md) shows all hardward components we need to implement for running `xv6`.
+[Chapter 1](hardware-components/index.md) shows all hardware components we need to implement for running `xv6`.

 1. [CPU with Two Instructions](hardware-components/01-cpu.md)
 2. [Memory and System Bus](hardware-components/02-memory.md)